 How to Access

-Our supports and services are culturally based to address the mental, spiritual, physical and emotional needs of Native youth living either on or off reserve.
-If you are a First Nation/Indigenous youth and you would like to access our services please let you probation officer know.
+Our supports and services are culturally-based to address the mental, spiritual, physical, and emotional needs of Indigenous youth living either on- or off-reserve.
+If you are a First Nation/Indigenous youth and you would like to access our services, please let your probation officer know.

-The Probation Officer and/or the facility where the youth is currently living are responsible for contacting this office.
+The Probation Officer and/or the facility where the youth is currently living are responsible for contacting us.